azizazlan/solid-hardhat/README.md

 # Solid-Hardhat

-My personal notes to create Hardhat and SolidJS projects.
+My personal notes to create Hardhat, OpenZeppelin and SolidJS projects.

 ## Steps to create this project.